fredrikfjeld/tesla-range/README.md

 ### TODO

+* Fix how it looks in the browser of Model S (doesen´t look too great currenty).
 * Settings saved in cookie.
 * Option for imperial units in settings.
 * Clean up the ugly javascript.